 1. Managers should be Coaches.

-The case Brian makes for redefining the role of a Manager to that of Coach is rooted in profound positive correlations between productivity and weekly individual performance coaching, commenting that a manager's "job is to coach and develop people."
+The case Brian makes for redefining the role of a Manager to that of Coach is rooted in profound positive correlations between productivity and weekly individual performance executive coaching, commenting that a manager's "job is to coach and develop people."

 2. Individual Accountability through individual weekly coaching discussions.